Kaffidev/UnityBananoPlugin/README.md

 5. `node server.js`

 A nano node is required to be running which the websocket & http server (for RPC requests) will communicate with.
 Websocket & RPC should be enabled in the `node-config.toml` nano file.
 A http server (for RPC requests) is definitely needed for communicating with the nano node via JSON-RPC, a test nodejs script is supplied for this called `server.js`.
 A websocket server to receive notifications from the nano network is highly recommended to make the most use of the plugin functionality.
 Another test server called `websocket_node.js` listening for confirmations for blocks in real-time on the nano network. `server_work_callback.js` communicate with dpow (distributed POW) for work generation, a `work_peer` in `node-config.toml` should be set up for this, all these scripts are found in the ./TestServer subdirectory.
 Running `server.js` will also run `websocket_node.js` & `server_work_callback,js`.
 The websocket script makes 2 connections to the node, 1 is filtered output and 1 gets all websocket events (usual for visualisers).
 If you only need filtered output (recommended!) then disable `allow_listen_all=false` in `config.js`, this is the default.

 Limitations
 - The test servers should not be used in production due to lack of security/ddos protection.
 Likely canditates for a future version are the NanoRPCProxy.

-Any donation contributions are welcome: nano_15qry5fsh4mjbsgsqj148o8378cx5ext4dpnh5ex99gfck686nxkiuk9uouy
+Any donation contributions to real owner are welcome: nano_15qry5fsh4mjbsgsqj148o8378cx5ext4dpnh5ex99gfck686nxkiuk9uouy
 ![download](https://user-images.githubusercontent.com/650038/97703969-70d90c80-1aa9-11eb-80b6-30bfad6dce31.png)